JKirkby95/Clare-Golf-Store/README.md

-    Wishlist | The remove from wishlist button and the javascript text for it work as expected | Pass About us | Map displays correctly and in the right location | Pass Privacy Policy | Page displays correctly and the contact button sends the user to the contact us form | Pass Shipping | Page displays correctly and the contact button sends the user to the contact us form | Payment Options | Page displays correctly and the contact button sends the user to the contact us form | Pass Contact Us Form | Form works as expected and is displayed correctly | Pass Contact Us From Validation | From validation works as expected, the name ,email and message fiels are required.
+    Wishlist | The remove from wishlist button and the javascript text for it work as expected | Pass About us | Map displays correctly and in the right location | Pass Privacy Policy | Page displays correctly and the contact button sends the user to the contact us form | Pass Shipping | Page displays correctly and the contact button sends the user to the contact us form | Pass Payment Options | Page displays correctly and the contact button sends the user to the contact us form | Pass Contact Us Form | Form works as expected and is displayed correctly | Pass Contact Us From Validation | From validation works as expected, the name ,email and message fiels are required.
 The last field is NOT. | Pass